 I’ve been on the hunt for aftermarket GoPro mounts.
 Every few months, I break one of the stock plastic mounts that come with the Helmet Hero cameras.
 I have a grab bag of spares, so it’s not the biggest deal.

-But I really want to some tougher aftermarket GoPro mounts, preferably made from aluminum.
+But I really wanted some tougher aftermarket GoPro mounts, preferably made from aluminum.
 I’ve found a few over the past year, and I recently thought I’d hit the jackpot when I ran across Fotodiox.
 The company has a laundry list of aftermarket GoPro parts, including aluminum extender arms.
 I ordered enough of its GoTough accessories to help me get creative with camera angles.

-Now, Fotodiox doesn’t have a compact handlebar mount – so I stuck with using my K-Edge GO BIG (I’m tempted to say the K-EDGE stuff is overpriced.
-There’s just one little thing, though: It’s never, ever failed me.) mount for the handlebar and suspension fork.
+Now, Fotodiox doesn’t have a compact handlebar mount — so I stuck with using my K-Edge GO BIG (I’m tempted to say the K-EDGE stuff is overpriced.
+There’s just one little thing, though: It’s never, ever failed me.)

 What I’m about to tell you about the aftermarket GoPro mounts from Fotodiox pains me.
 I don’t want to say it because the Fotodiox crew is friendly on social media and ships promptly when you place an order.